 Before the first semester of his fifth year, Dave was given a low draft lottery number, virtually assuring that he would be drafted and sent to Viet Nam immediately upon graduation.
 Consequently, recruiters generally turned the conversation to football during his employment interviews, and he received no job offers.
 Upon graduation he was surprised when he failed the draft physical because of a heart condition.
 He took one semester of graduate classes, mainly so he could keep his teaching job at the University of Nebraska while he interviewed for engineering jobs.
 At the end of that semester, he accepted a position with the Naval Weapons Center, China Lake, California.

 Dave began his career doing analog circuit design for a group that did telemetry primarily for AIM-9 Sidewinder missiles.
 He personally designed the signal conditioners for the Air Force AIM-9J and AIM-9E missiles.
 The job generally consisted of designing analog circuits that measured voltages, frequencies, pulses, and output from transducers (such as accelerometers, pressure transducers, and roll gyros).
-These signal conditioning circuits produced outputs in the range of 0 to 5 volts at data rata rates compatible with 100 KHz Pulse Amplitude Modulation (PAM) telemetry.
+These signal conditioning circuits produced outputs in the range of 0 to 5 volts at data rates compatible with 100 KHz Pulse Amplitude Modulation (PAM) telemetry.

 When President Nixon decided to mine Haiphong harbor in 1972, Nixon had a problem.
 He wanted to give the civilian boats time to get out safely.
 It was too dangerous to announce that the U.S. was going to lay mines, giving the civilians time to get out.
 The enemy would have known what the U.S. was going to do, and would have tried to stop it with potentially great loss of life.
 So, President Nixon ordered the Naval Weapons Center to design some special mines with very long arming delays.
 These mines were dropped in the harbor, but did not arm themselves for several days.
 This gave the civilian and neutral boats time to get out of the harbor safely.
-Although Dave did not design the mines, he worked the graveyard shift for a couple nights soldering integrated circuits onto circuit boards.
+Although Dave did not design the mines, he worked the graveyard shift soldering integrated circuits onto circuit boards.
 The elapsed time from President Nixon's order to design the mines, until the time when they were dropped in the harbor, was less than two weeks.

-Dave designed the complete telemetry package for the Agile missile, including a unique mechanical configuration that held the circuit boards.
+Dave designed the complete telemetry package for the AIM-95 Agile missile, including a unique mechanical configuration that held the circuit boards.
 Agile was the real-life version of the missile that James Bond fired from a helicopter, made a U-turn, and destroyed the enemy that was pursuing him.
 Agile was an infrared missile with an optical system that allowed it to look behind itself.
 It had a "thrust-vector control" airframe.
 That means that instead of using wings to steer it, it had a flexible nozzle on its rocket motor.
 This allowed it to turn very sharply.

 In 1974, when Dave had finished the telemetry package for the Agile missile, he transferred to the group that was designing the Agile seeker.
 He helped develop the technology that pointed the Agile seeker wherever the pilot was looking, allowing the seeker to lock onto a target without having to point the airplane at the target.
 The pilot merely needed to look at the target to acquire it.
 To do this, Dave had to improve the Agile seeker's servo loop, increasing its closed-loop gain to a value ten times greater than the loop gain Sidewinder used at the time.